dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 This time, the rule is triggered by a 'ON' state update on one of two possible detectors.
 The method parameter is a strongly typed library element (`ItemStateChange`) and as such, its field are auto injected with the right value from the input.
 Thanks to this, it is easy to get the input parameters without risking using a wrong parameter name.
 For example, we get here the name of the item triggering the detection, for a detailed log.
-Instead of the default (the method name used for the label of the rule), it has a description, and a dedicated name for the label, and both will be shown on the OpenHAB GUI.
+Instead of the default (the method name used for the label of the rule), it has a description, and a dedicated name for the label, and both will be shown on the openHAB GUI.

 ```java
 import ...;